link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Carter.md

 ## Analysis

-Deliver a full and relevant analysis of the design demonstrating that it should meet the constraints and accomplish the intended function.
-This analysis should be comprehensive and well articulated for persuasiveness.

    The RC subsystem shall accomplish its intended function while also meeting the proposed constraints.
 The 2.4 GHz USB nano receiver ensures reliable and well ranged communication between the controller and the Raspberry Pi.
 The effective range of 30 feet allows for the user to be a safe distance from the collector while collecting the balls.The emergency stop button will immediately halt all motor operations in case of any unexpected behavior which enssures safe operation of the device.
 The cost of the subsystem has been kept very low as the controller and reciver are a single package and are very reasonably priced.
 This will make sure it is actually able to be implemented in a cost effective manner.
 Complying with IEEE 802.15.4 standard ensures that the wireless communication protocols used are reliable and widely accepted to make sure everything is compaitble.
 Overall the RC subsystem is able to perform its desired function effectivly and very cost efficiently.

 ## References